ublue-os/website/docs/guide/software.md

 ## `rpm-ostree`

-`rpm-ostree` is the system package manager for immutable Fedora variants.
-Unlike on more traditional Linux desktops, on an immutable Linux distribution you probably shouldn't install everything directly onto your base system.
+`rpm-ostree` is the system package manager for image-based Fedora variants.
+Unlike more traditional Linux desktops, on an image-based Linux distribution you probably shouldn't install everything directly onto your base system.
 The more liberally you use the system package manager, the more likely you are to run into some instability that affects your base operating system, therefore we recommend that you use it sparingly.

 To install a single package (for example, `zsh`), run
 ```